Patient information

 • Neurodermatitis, psoriasis or acute herpes

-• cardiovascular diseases, uncontrolled high blood pressure
+• Cardiovascular diseases, uncontrolled high blood pressure

 Hair transplantation is also not recommended for all acute or chronic skin diseases in the area of the scalp and face, as well as for circular hair loss.